ToastShaman/zuhlke-camp-2022/threat-modelling/src/threat-modelling.md

 ---

+# When do you do a Threat Model?

 Threat modelling is best applied **continuously** throughout a software development project!

 Updating threat models is advisable after events such as: